dbd-projects/dbd-apps-ui/.github/ISSUE_TEMPLATE/story.md

 ## Description
 Describe the story briefly and how it brings us closer to achieving the feature.

-Link the feature in the panel to the right.
+Link the feature (project) in the panel to the right or if the feature is in an issue, link that here.

 ## Tasks